orsifrancesco/instagram-without-api/README.md

   "cookie" =>                         // <!-- required!! please get your cookie from your browser console 'somethingSuperLongLikeThis=fromYourBrowserConsole; csrftoken=1234xcj5; fbm_124024574287414=base_domain=.instagram.com; shbid="12383\0543952162074\054166446......."',

-  "maxImages" => 12,                  // <!-- optional, 12 is the max number
+  "maxImages" => 2,                   // <!-- optional, 12 is the max number
-  "base64images" => false,            // <!-- optional, false is by default, includes images base64 in the json output, it is pretty heavy
+  "base64images" => true,             // <!-- optional, false is by default, includes images base64 in the json output, it is pretty heavy
   "file" => "instagram-cache.json",   // <!-- optional, instagram-cache.json is by default
   "time" => 3600,                     // <!-- optional, reload contents after 3600 seconds by default
   "pretty" => true,                   // <!-- optional, prettyfy json true/false